 Surrey County, England, late autumn, 1867

-She was beginning to think that this had been a very bad idea.
+No. She was beginning to think this entire scheme had been a very bad idea.

 Well.
-Technically, she had known it was a bad idea from the beginning.
+Technically, she had known it was a bad idea the moment it came to mind.
 It had just been the best bad idea out of a truly rotten lot.
 She should apologize.
 She should go.
 She should—

 “Well?
 What do you want?”
 The woman who came into the parlor did not look the way Violetta had imagined.
 She’d expected someone around her age, but stuffier in every regard—her hair, her gown, her corset, her manners.
 The woman who stood in the doorway had hair of pale white, tugged up into an unpretentious bun.
-She wore silk in the form of a loose, pink gown—comfortable and opulent all at the same time.
+She wore a loose, pink gown, probably silk—comfortable and opulent all at the same time.